Author

 David J. Brewer

 David J. Brewer (1837–1910) was an American jurist and Supreme Court Justice whose theological and legal writings significantly shaped late nineteenth-century American Protestant thought regarding the relationship between Christianity and national identity.
-His most notable work, *The United States, a Christian Nation* (1905), articulated an influential argument that American constitutional and legal traditions were fundamentally rooted in Christian principles, a position that reflected and reinforced the broader cultural anxieties of the Gilded Age regarding secularization and social change.
-Brewer's jurisprudence and public writings exemplified the intellectual currents of American Christian nationalism during a period of rapid industrialization, immigration, and religious pluralism.
+His most notable work, *The United States, a Christian Nation* (1905), articulated an influential argument that American constitutional and legal traditions were fundamentally rooted in Christian principles, a position that reflected and reinforced the religious nationalism of the Gilded Age.
+Brewer's jurisprudence and public writings exemplified the broader Protestant establishment's efforts to maintain Christian cultural authority during a period of increasing religious pluralism and secularization.

 Works in the Library